atomicrobot/Carbon-Android/README.md

 ``mvn clean install -P release -Dbuild.number=123 -Dfingerprint=`git rev-parse HEAD` `` (markdown escaped)

 which will in turn sign and zipalign the apk.
-Few things to note:

-- This will modify project files so if you are running it locally make sure to avoid committing files it might have changed.
-- Make sure to install and verify this build works to make sure ProGuard didn't create unexpected issues!